In this tutorial, you will learn how to sharpen images in Photoshop.

-Photoshop gives you several options on applying sharpening to an image as you will see in the corresponding video for this tutorial.
+Photoshop gives you several options for applying sharpening to an image as you will see in the corresponding video for this tutorial.

 But no matter what method you use, you have to understand that Photoshop CC cannot bring back or add any new detail to the photo.

 Photoshop, can only create the illusion of sharpness by increasing the contrast of edge pixels.
 Making it seem as if there is more detail in the image.

 The tools that we will look at to sharpen images in Photoshop are the Smart Sharpen Filter, and the Camera RAW filter.

 There are three types of sharpening that you can apply to a photo, Capture Sharpening, Creative Sharpening, and Output Sharpening.
 But in this video, we will mainly focus on capture sharpening.

 The sharpening that you apply to an image brings back the sharpness lost through the process of capturing the image to a sensor and converting it to a digital format.
 The demosaicing process.